Is Kourtney Kardashian Dating Justin Bieber After Alleged Scott Disick Reunion?

 Kourtney Kardashian and 23-year-old Younes Bendjima were first linked to one another at the end of last year, months after Kardashian and Bieber were seen together in Miami for the 4th of July holiday.

-“[Kourtney Kardashian] has always had a thing for boy toys, and Younes is just her type,” a friend of the 37-year-old Keeping Up With the Kardashians star told Life & Style magazine after she was seen leaving a hotel in Beverly Hills with Bendjima in December.
+“[Kourtney Kardashian] has always had a thing for boy toys, and Younes is just her type,” a friend of the 37-year-old Keeping Up with the Kardashians star told Life & Style magazine after she was seen leaving a hotel in Beverly Hills with Bendjima in December.

 “[Younes Bendjima] has quietly sparked a relationship with [Kourtney Kardashian] and really fancies her,” a source said.
 “They aren’t ready to go public… [but] there’s a real chemistry between them.”

-While Kourtney Kardashian spent time with the much younger model at the end of last year, she was tied to Scott Disick at the same time and throughout the end of the year, she and Disick embarked on several vacations with their three kids.
+While Kourtney Kardashian spent time with the much younger model at the end of last year, she was tied to Scott Disick at the same time.
+Throughout the end of the year, she and Disick embarked on several vacations with their three kids.

-Kourtney Kardashian and Scott Disick dated for 9 years before splitting in summer 2015 and share three children, Mason, 7, Penelope, 4, and Reign, 2.
+Kourtney Kardashian and Scott Disick dated for nine years before splitting in summer 2015 and share three children, Mason, 7, Penelope, 4, and Reign, 2.

 Kourtney Kardashian and Scott Disick faced rumors of a reunion for months at the end of last year and for weeks earlier this year.
 However, after Disick surfaced with numerous women in Miami after a Costa Rican vacation gone wrong, those rumors were silenced and Kardashian quickly reunited with Justin Bieber.